KMASAHIRO/StochasticPolicies/README.md

 The graph below shows change in the minimum value of delay due to the temperature parameter.
 ![log_2x4](https://github.com/KMASAHIRO/StochasticPolicies/assets/74399610/f62636ae-c485-41d2-8736-f194950ce463)

 The graph below shows changes in the effect of the temperature parameter due to changes in traffic volume (the legend represents traffic volume (vehicles/hour).
-Orange represents the reference traffic volume, which represents the same value as the graph above).
+Orange represents the reference traffic volume, which represents the same value as the graph above.).
 ![traffic_flow](https://github.com/KMASAHIRO/StochasticPolicies/assets/74399610/25a588be-f5e5-4d9e-ba4d-e1d1806808ba)